Updated March 2026: New clones identified, Waggy.com reportedly shut down, buyers report scam across multiple platforms.

 Waggy AI dog, Wuffy robot dog and Nicoo robot puppy may look like futuristic companions online, but their popularity says more about clever marketing than real AI.

-Waggy AI dog, Wuffy robot dog and Nicoo robot puppy are everywhere on social media this year.
+Waggy AI dog, Wuffy robot dog and Nicoo robot puppy have been everywhere on social media since late 2025.
 Short, adorable videos show tiny robot puppies wagging, barking and reacting like real pets.
 These clips usually promise a smart emotional companion that looks almost real, but never needs walks, vet bills or cleaning.
 It’s no surprise that the trend took off — but the reality behind these toys is much simpler than the ads suggest.

 Harmless Toy or Emotional Manipulation?